 Even the most expensive grill will rust when exposed to wind, sun, rain, humidity, and long-term use.
 So, if rust is inevitable, what can you do?
 Well, a lot.

-Today I’ll give you all of my best-kept secrets on how to keep the grill from rusting and how to remove rust from grills.
+Today I’ll give you all of my best-kept secrets on keeping the grill from rusting and removing rust from grills.

 - Even stainless steel and cast iron grills rust when not properly cleaned and exposed to weather conditions.